 A former Prince William County seat, this historic area served as a hub for activity for more than 75 years.
 The Brentsville site consists of 28 acres with five historic buildings and various archaeological sites.

-A unique presidential, cultural and agricultural museum; the first in the U.S. to honor James Madison, Jr. Our collection consists of a diverse mix of artifacts that includes documents, costumes, farm equipment, conveyances, presidential artifacts and even a 1733 tenant farmhouse built for Alexander Spotswood.
-Our exhibit rooms: Presidents Room, Black History Room, Manahoac Confederacy […]
+A unique presidential, multi-cultural and agricultural museum; the first in the U.S. to honor James Madison, Jr. Our collection consists of a diverse mix of artifacts that includes documents, textiles, farm equipment, conveyances, presidential artifacts and a 1733 tenant farmhouse built for Alexander Spotswood.
+Our exhibit rooms: Presidents, Black History, Native American, Hall of Agriculture […]